 With so many different things to consider while wedding planning, the environmental impact of your choices may not always be one of them.
-But let’s face it – as wonderful as weddings are, they can end up being incredibly wasteful when you consider the single-use decorations, food waste, and even carbon footprint of guests travelling to the event.
-Environmentalism was such a concern to Princess Eugenie when planning her own nuptials that she strived to make her royal wedding an "anti-plastic" affair, and it’s something more couples than ever are considering during the wedding planning process.
-Here are just a few ways to make your wedding more eco-friendly…
+But let’s face it – weddings can end up being incredibly wasteful when you consider the single-use decorations, food waste, and even carbon footprint of guests travelling to the event.

 Send e-vites and create a wedding website

 Wedding stationery not only means lots of paper, but it can also prove expensive.
-Save money and do your bit for the environment by sending out email invites instead, or create your own wedding website where guests can get all the details and RSVP in one place.
-There are loads of sites where you can create designs every bit as special as printed invites, and the benefit is that they won’t just end up in the bin afterwards.
-Gettingmarried.co.uk is just one example of a site that allows you to share details of your day, manage your guest list and even post photos afterwards, all for free.
+Save money and do your bit for the environment by sending out electronic invites instead, or create your own wedding website where guests can get all the details and RSVP in one place.
+For example, Papier allows you to create designs every bit as special as printed invites, and the benefit is that they won’t just end up in the bin afterwards.

 Say yes to the (ethical) dress